wallstant/wallstant/SECURITY.md

 | 1.0.0   | :x:                |

-###### We do not support the use of other plaatforms than our own, modified copies will not be supported
+# We do not support the use of other platforms than our own, modified copies will not be supported